preetiac/atchai-hugo/README.md

 Atchai.com marketing website based on Hugo.
-This is just a standard hugo project with the following modifications:
+There is a [full write up](http://atchai.com/blog/the-cms-is-dead-long-live-hugo-wercker-proseio-and-cloudfront/) on the Atchai blog.
+This is just a standard Hugo project with the following modifications:

 * Custom theme in theme/atchai
 * Markdown content in /content